johnmn3/poly-map/README.md

 For more detailed examples covering both APIs, see:

-- [examples-high-level.md](./bench/ex/examples-high-level.md) (todo) (using `poly/assoc` with keywords)
+- [examples-high-level.md](./bench/ex/examples-high-level.md) (todo) (using `wrap/assoc` with keywords)
-- [examples.md](./bench/ex/examples.md) (using `poly/assoc-impl` with `::pm/...` keys)
+- [examples.md](./bench/ex/examples.md) (using `wrap/assoc-impl` with `:...` keys)

 ### Performance

 Significant performance optimizations have been implemented, including specializing internal types and optimizing constructors.

-* **Overall**: Based on recent benchmarks (Run 5/6), baseline `poly-map` operations (reads, writes, construction, reduction, batch transient updates) now perform very close to, and sometimes exceed, the speed of standard Clojure/Script hash maps and transients.
+* **Overall**: Based on recent benchmarks (Run 5/6), baseline `wrap` map operations (reads, writes, construction, reduction, batch transient updates) now perform very close to, and sometimes exceed, the speed of standard Clojure/Script hash maps and transients.
-* **CLJ**: The geometric mean across baseline operations showed `poly-map` at ~95% the speed of standard maps.
+* **CLJ**: The geometric mean across baseline operations showed `wrap` maps at ~95% the speed of standard maps.
-* **CLJS**: The geometric mean across baseline operations showed `poly-map` at ~72% the speed of standard maps, heavily influenced by the `persistent!` cost.
+* **CLJS**: The geometric mean across baseline operations showed `wrap` maps at ~72% the speed of standard maps, heavily influenced by the `persistent!` cost.
 Many individual CLJS operations (writes, reductions) were faster than standard maps.
-* **Bottleneck**: The primary remaining bottleneck relative to standard maps appears to be the cost of transitioning from a transient poly-map back to a persistent one (`persistent!`), especially in ClojureScript.
+* **Bottleneck**: The primary remaining bottleneck relative to standard maps appears to be the cost of transitioning from a transient `wrap` back to a persistent one (`persistent!`), especially in ClojureScript.
-* **Overrides**: Adding custom behavior via handlers still incurs some overhead compared to baseline poly-map operations, which is expected.
+* **Overrides**: Adding custom behavior via handlers still incurs some overhead compared to baseline `wrap` map operations, which is expected.
 However, the baseline is now much faster.

-See ./bench/ex/clj-bench.md for Clojure benchmark details and ./bench/ex/cljs-bench.md for ClojureScript benchmark details.
+See [./bench/ex/clj-bench.md](./bench/ex/clj-bench.md) for Clojure benchmark details and [./bench/ex/cljs-bench.md](./bench/ex/cljs-bench.md) for ClojureScript benchmark details.
 Contributions for further optimization are welcome!

 ### See Also

 * **Potemkin** (`def-map-type`): Potemkin's `def-map-type` is excellent for creating _new, specific map-like types_ that efficiently implement map interfaces, often based on delegating to underlying fields or structures.
 Choose `def-map-type` when you need a new, static, record-like data type with map semantics.
-Choose `poly-map` when you want to add dynamic behaviors (validation, logging, computation, interception) to existing map data or general-purpose map structures without defining a whole new type, or when you want to change behaviors dynamically using `assoc-impl`/`set-impls`.
+Choose `wrap` maps when you want to add dynamic behaviors (validation, logging, computation, interception) to existing map data or general-purpose map structures without defining a whole new type, or when you want to change behaviors dynamically using `assoc-impl`/`vary`.
 * `defrecord` / `deftype`: Suitable for creating fixed-schema, efficient data structures.
 They can implement protocols for map-like behavior, but you implement the methods directly.
-Less flexible for dynamic behavior modification compared to `poly-map`.
+Less flexible for dynamic behavior modification compared to `wrap` maps.
 * **Protocols**: Clojure's protocols allow defining interfaces that different types can implement.
-You could define a protocol for custom map behavior, but `poly-map` provides a ready-made implementation structure focused specifically on wrapping and intercepting standard map operations.
+You could define a protocol for custom map behavior, but `wrap` maps provide a ready-made implementation structure focused specifically on wrapping and intercepting standard map operations.
-* **Schema Libraries (Malli, Spec)**: Primarily focused on data validation and specification, often used externally to map operations rather than being baked into the map's behavior itself, although they can be integrated using `poly-map` handlers (as shown in examples).
+* **Schema Libraries (Malli, Spec)**: Primarily focused on data validation and specification, often used externally to map operations rather than being baked into the map's behavior itself, although they can be integrated using `wrap` handlers (as shown in examples).
-* **Proxy**: Allows dynamic implementation of interfaces, but generally comes with a larger performance overhead than `deftype` or `poly-map`'s approach.
+* **Proxy**: Allows dynamic implementation of interfaces, but generally comes with a larger performance overhead than `deftype` or `wrap` map's approach.

 ### Changelog

 #### v0.1.0 (YYYY-MM-DD)

 * Major Performance Optimizations:
-  * Implemented specialized internal types (PolyMap+...) to significantly speed up baseline assoc and get operations by reducing runtime dispatch overhead.
+  * Implemented specialized internal types (WrapMap+...) to significantly speed up baseline assoc and get operations by reducing runtime dispatch overhead.
-  * Optimized poly-map constructor, especially when called via apply, bringing performance close to native hash-map.
+  * Optimized `wrap` constructor, especially when called via apply, bringing performance close to native hash-map.
   * Improved transient batch assoc! performance to be nearly on par with native transients.
   * Improved persistent! performance, though it remains an area with overhead compared to native maps.
-* Introduced High-Level API: Added poly/assoc and poly/dissoc functions using simple keywords (e.g., :get, :assoc) for easier customization of common behaviors.
+* Introduced High-Level API: Added wrap/assoc and wrap/dissoc functions using simple keywords (e.g., :get, :assoc) for easier customization of common behaviors.
 * Added examples-high-level.md (TODO) and updated documentation.

 ### Development